jbrcodes/SimpleBoard/README.md

 README: SimpleBoard
 ===================

+## To Do

+* doc: components? state and renderer?
+* make player getter/setter in Square?
+* each class is only responsible for its own model/view, i.e. Board knows nothing about Square

 This is a demo of a simple board game, trying to show the following practices:

 * Using OOP